 (And also — stop saying “step into your power.”
-Nobody knows what that means and it’s the shortcut to “I’m new and just like all the other fluffy coaches out there who are repeating what all the other coaches are saying.”)
+It’s the shortcut to “I’m new and just like all the other fluffy coaches out there who are repeating what all the other coaches are saying.”)

 Happy Launching!
 Don’t give up, yo.
 You’re onto something.
 Go put it out there.